STEP Frequently Asked Questions

 All health insurance and immunization forms should be submitted to the Student Health Center prior to arriving to campus for STEP.

 Students are required to live in university residence halls during STEP.
-Weekend visits home are allowed if they do not conflict with STEP programming.
-Undergraduate STEP Assistants also live in the halls to assist students in their transition to AU and to create a living and learning environment comparable to what students will encounter during the academic year.
+Undergraduate STEP Assistants also live in the halls to assist students in their transition to AU and to safely create a living and learning environment comparable to what students will encounter during the academic year.

-Double rooms are equipped with two standard twin sized beds, two desks with chairs, two bookcases, two Ethernet hookups, and built-in storage cabinets and closets.
-Triple rooms are equipped with three of the aforementioned items, but have 2 built-in units.
+Rooms are equipped with standard twin sized bed, desk with chair, bookcase, Ethernet hookup, and built-in storage cabinets and closets.
 Rooms are equipped with telephone connections for on-campus service, cable television, and internet access (both wired and wireless).
 Most residence halls have kitchens on each floor.

 Roommates are paired based on interests, hobbies, sleeping habits, and extracurricular activities, which students share on the STEP Registration Form.
-Because this is a prime opportunity to meet new people, we do not pair siblings or friends together.
-You will receive your roommate assignment by early June, along with your room assignment and other important check-in information.
+Because of COVID-19 precautions and ongoing safety protocols students will have individual rooms.
+You will receive your room assignment by early June along with other important check-in information.

-Students will be provided with meals in the Terrace Dining Room (TDR) and EagleBucks for the eight weeks of the program.
-TDR is the main student dining facility on campus, and meal swipes can be used only there.
-EagleBucks is credit on the student's ID card, which can be used at various on-campus dining facilities, as well as at several off-campus dining vendors.
+Students will be provided with EagleBucks for the seven weeks of the program.
+EagleBucks are credit on the student's ID card, which can be used at various on-campus dining facilities, as well as at several off-campus dining vendors.
 Visit Dining Programs for more information on campus dining options.

-Eagle Summit is AU’s student orientation designed to welcome new students and their families to AU.
+AU’s student orientation is designed to welcome new students and their families to AU.
 In addition to meeting with your advisor and finalizing your course schedule, you will become familiar with the campus, learn more about the programs offered, and build friendships with other incoming AU students.